 Introduction to Data Linkage for Research

-This is a one-day course run by the School of Population and Global Health at The University of Melbourne that provides an introduction to administrative data and data linkage.
+This short course, run by the School of Population and Global Health at The University of Melbourne, provides an introduction to administrative data and data linkage.
 The course is designed for policy makers, researchers, managers, analysts, and others working in the public sector with an interest in generating evidence.
 No knowledge of data linkage is required; however, basic familiarity with research methods is an asset.
 On completion of this course, participants will have a basic understanding of the practical considerations involved in using administrative data, and an awareness of the lifecycle of linked data research.

 How much is it?